openvinotoolkit/openvino/docs/notebooks/stable-cascade-image-generation-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-717/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/unets/unet_stable_cascade.py:550: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-727/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/unets/unet_stable_cascade.py:550: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if skip is not None and (x.size(-1) != skip.size(-1) or x.size(-2) != skip.size(-2)):

 .. parsed-literal::

+    ['sample', 'timestep_ratio', 'clip_text_pooled', 'clip_text', 'clip_img']
     INFO:nncf:Statistics of the bitwidth distribution:
     ┍━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┑
     │   Num bits (N) │ % all parameters (layers)   │ % ratio-defining parameters (layers)   │